‘“Consider your ways.”’

 It’s easy in life to get our priorities wrong and lose focus.
 Good intentions, even good starts, can fizzle out through discouragement and distractions.
 So our lives become busy with all the wrong things.
 One day we wake up wondering what happened to all our dreams.
 The prophet Haggai spoke into a situation like that.
 We can learn from how his people got themselves into such a state, and be encouraged by their revival.

 It had all started well enough.
-Amazingly God had ‘stirred up the spirit of Cyrus king of Persia’(Ezra 1:1) to issue a decree that God’s people, who’d been in Babylonian exile for years, ‘“‘go up to Jerusalem… and build the house of Yahweh, the God of Israel’”’(Ezra 1:3) – the old temple had been destroyed when they went into exile.
+Amazingly God had ‘stirred up the spirit of Cyrus king of Persia’(Ezra 1:1) to issue a decree that God’s people, who’d been in Babylonian exile for years, ‘“‘go up to Jerusalem… and build the house of Yahweh, the God of Israel’”’(Ezra 1:3) – the old temple had been destroyed when they’d gone into exile.
 God was similarly at work in His people, such that ‘all whose spirit God had stirred… rose up to build Yahweh’s house’(Ezra 1:5).
 So they got to work, pausing for a celebration service with trumpets, cymbals and singing when ‘the foundation of Yahweh’s house had been laid’(Ezra 3:11).

 However, then they faced some opposition, others trying ‘to frustrate their purpose’(Ezra 4:5).
 So they became discouraged, and ‘work stopped on God’s house’(Ezra 4:24).
 Then, by the time of Haggai’s prophesy, it appears the problem wasn’t so much discouragement from opposition (by that stage they weren’t actually doing anything to oppose!), instead they’d become distracted by their own interests.
 God’s accusation, via Haggai, was that His temple ‘“lies waste, while each of you is busy with his own house”’(Haggai 1:9).